amyreese/znc-push/README.md

     When using Pushover, this option allows you to specify a single device name to send notifications to; if blank or unset, notifications will be sent to all devices.

+    This option must be set when using PushBullet.

 ### Notifications